Manaslu Avalanche: Disaster that Led to 11 Deaths in 2012

 Climbers on their way to the base camp

-On September 23, around 4:30 a.m., while most climbers on the mountain were sleeping, a massive serac estimated to be about 600 meters wide broke off above camp 3, triggering a terrifying avalanche that swiftly gained momentum while it crashed down the mountain.
-The 31 individuals at camp three were carried away in the avalanche as it tore down the mountain and through the camp, uprooting the tents as it went.
+On September 23, around 4:30 a.m., while most climbers on the mountain were sleeping, a massive serac estimated to be about 600 meters wide broke off above camp 3, triggered an avalanche that crashed down the mountain.
+The 31 individuals at camp 3 were carried away in the avalanche.
+It tore down the mountain and through the camp, uprooting the tents as it went.

 mount manaslu disaster, manaslu avalanche, Glen Plake - professional skier